Am I an Employee or Independent Contractor?

 In Massachusetts, there is a statutory definition of employee and independent contractor within the umbrella of the “Wage and Hour” laws.
 But well before that law existed, workers compensation law had developed a test for determining the true nature of the worker's status.
 Being paid with a 1099 is a factor, but you need to consider more than that.
 A salesperson at a desk from 9 to 5 is likely an employee despite a commission based income and a 1099.

-The workers comp.
-Insurance companies will want to go along with the employer's scheme in order to deny benefits.
-At Marcotte Law Firm we have faced these issues countless times.
-We know what to look for – work schedule, degree of supervision, uniforms, provision of tools and equipment, nature of the individual's work in the context of the Payor's business – and have prevailed time and time again at securing the injured worker's benefits.
+If your company labels you as an independent contractor, the attorney for the Workers Comp insurance company will want to go along with the employer's scheme in order to deny benefits.
+At Marcotte Law Firm our Lowell Workers Compensation lawyers have faced these issues countless times.
+Our attorneys know what to look for – work schedule, degree of supervision, uniforms, provision of tools and equipment, nature of the individual's work in the context of the Payor's business – and have prevailed time and time again at securing the injured worker's benefits.
+Our attorneys leave no stone unturned to get you the benefits you deserve.

 If you have been hurt and told you are not eligible for workers comp, don't believe it.
-Call us for a free, no obligation consultation.
+Call the experienced Lowell Workers Compensation lawyers for a free, no obligation consultation.